Opening hook

 Closing paragraph

 Relationships are living, breathing things that can slide from healthy to abusive in a heartbeat.
-By spotting the subtle shifts, setting boundaries, and seeking help early, you can keep that slide on the healthy side.
-Remember, you’re not alone, and you deserve a partnership that lifts you up, not pulls you down And that's really what it comes down to..
+On the flip side, by spotting the subtle shifts, setting boundaries, and seeking help early, you can keep that slide on the healthy side.
+Remember, you’re not alone, and you deserve a partnership that lifts you up, not pulls you down That's the part that actually makes a difference.
+Which is the point..